jobbojobson/AJAXLite/README.md

 # AJAXLite
-A small and light JavaScript AJAX library
+A small and light JavaScript library to make AJAX calls easier